wsydney76/craft5-tutorial/README.md

+Provisionally updated to recent versions of Craft (5.8) and Tailwind (4.1).

+Just for reference, see craft5-basic or craft5-boilerplate for a more recent Craft 5 starter.

 # Craft 5 Solo - Tutorial

 This tutorial/workshop started as a pure Craft CMS starter as provided in the craftcms/craft package with